TusharKesarwani/Front-End-Projects/Projects/Weight_converter/README.md

 # Weight Converter
-A simple weight converter project in which the user enters the weight in kilograms and it gets converted to grams, pounds and ounces.
+A simple weight converter project including four units - kilograms, grams, pounds and ounces.
+User can input value in any of these units and get converted output in other three.

 # Author
 - [@palaksinghania05](https://github.com/palaksinghania05)